tildeeine/secure-network-project/REPORT.md

 Today, more and more services are undergoing a digital transformation, to make use of the benefits in communication and distribution that come with it.
 Healthcare systems are also a part of this transition, for example through the use of Electronic Health Records (EHR's).
 These records are used for digitizing patient data management, which makes it easier for healthcare providers to manage the data, and for the broader healthcare services to share patient data between themselves.
 This means MediTrack can greatly ehance health services and facilitate collaboration between healthcare entities.
 However, healthcare data is very sensitive, and needs to be handled in a way that guarantees the security of the data.

 The first part of the project, secure documents, is about designing and implementing a way to ensure confidentiality and authenticity for the EHR's.
-This is done throgh the design and implementation of a custom cryptographic library, [CryptoLib](./src/MediTrack/CryptoLib/CryptoLib.cs).
+This is done through the design and implementation of a custom cryptographic library, [CryptoLib](./src/MediTrack/CryptoLib/CryptoLib.cs).
 CryptoLib provides essential cryptographic operations such as document protection and sender verification.
 Through this use of encryption and digital signatures, CryptoLib ensures the confidentiality and authenticity of patient data within the EHR's.

-<!ADD THE REST AS WE GO ALONG>
+The second part of the project, infrastructure, is about setting up and configuring servers to support the MediTrack system.
+This is done through setting up a virtual environment with 5 machines and 3 networks, configuring the interfaces and programs running on each machine, and setting up the firewall and secure TLS/SSL communications for the system.

-(_Provide a brief overview of your project, including the business scenario and the main components: secure documents, infrastructure, and security challenge._)
+The third and final part of the project is the security challenge, where we were introduced to some security challenges to handle for the MediTrack system.
+These challenges required us to expand our existing solution, as we will describe later in this report.

 (_Include a structural diagram, in UML or other standard notation._)